 Inside, there's a large room with something like 24 reclining chairs with dialysis machines beside each one.
 I put my things down for a moment while I stand on a walk on scale to check my weight so they can know what to adjust on the machines.
 I grab my stuff, walk over to whichever chair they tell me I'll be in for today treatment.
 Depending on what form of entertainment I chose to bring that day, I plug in the charger for the netbook or dvd player if I'm using those.
 The tech that is working to set me up puts a blood pressure cuff on my left arm.
 (Since the fistula is in the right arm, no blood pressure cuff or blood work can be done on that arm) Standing and sitting blood pressure is taken.
 There's a short discussion on whether to take off fluid or not.
 Most of the time, I have no fluid gain at all, which is good.

-.
+The tech wipes off the lidocaine cream, and prepares their gauze and such.
+I always look away at this point because no matter how many times I go, I just don't like needles lol.
+I have to get poked twice, one for the venous (vein) and one for the arterial (artery).
 I'll explain more in depth how all of this works in a later post.
 Sometimes I can feel the needles, sometimes I can't.
 I was sooooooooooooooo nervous the first time they were going to use the fistula.
 While I was in the hospital, one of the nurses that was running the dialysis machine showed me the needles used when using a fistula.
 (I was using a central line catheter while the fistula matured) Those things looked HUGE!
 It was so scary.
 A RN usually checks my lungs and heart, as well as whether I have fluid on my legs, while the tech is setting up.
 After inserting the needles, or cannulating as the medical term, tape is placed over them to make sure they don't come out.
 2 small tubes are hooked up from the dialysis machine to the ports on the outer ends of the needles.
 One tube is where my blood flows out of my body and into the machine, the other is where the cleaned blood flows back into my arm.
 Besides the needles, I don't feel a thing during the entire process.
 It doesn't hurt or anything at all.
 The tech or nurse starts the machine and treatment begins.

 I spend the next three hours however I chose, keeping my right arm up on the side of the chair.
 The blood pressure cuff checks my blood pressure at set times throughout treatment.
 Nurses and techs make various checks throughout the time.